mendix/docs/content/appstore/app-services/cogniso-text-to-speech.md

 ## 1 Introduction

-The [Cogniso Text To Speech](https://marketplace.mendix.com/link/component/118591) app service on mendix cloud enables you to easily convert written text into human voice in your web applications.
-The app service contains out-of-the-box Java actions, JavaScript actions, domain models, nanoflows, microflows, and a set of widgets that enable you to build apps to work with the state-of-the-art of text to voice conversion.
-Also, the whole functionality and integrations can be very helpful when building your own text to voice applications.
+The [Cogniso Text To Speech](https://marketplace.mendix.com/link/component/118591) app service enables you to easily convert written text into human voice in your web applications.
+With this app service, you can build an app to work with the state-of-the-art of text to voice conversion, without building your own text-to-voice app from the scratch.
 All you need to do is drag and drop items and configure them.

-This app service does the heavy-lifting for you so you do not have to build a text to voice application from scratch.
+The app service contains out-of-the-box Java actions, JavaScript actions, domain models, nanoflows, microflows, and a set of widgets.
 Here is an overview of what the CognisoTextToSpeech contains:

 * [Predefined entities](#predefined-entities)
 	* SpeechSynthesizer